copious-world/browser-tabs/README.md

 # Users Accounts

-The extensions will check cookies for user account verification.

 A user account will be required to fetch tabs or do further tab categorization and managent.

 Tabs may be saved away within copiou.world for a limited time until a user account is established.
 Once a user account is established, tabs may be pinned or removed by the user.